Butwm/Ae-News/README.md

 ## Project Status

-We're actively developing Ae-News and plan to launch it xxxx.
+We're actively developing Niusly and plan to launch it xxxx.

 ## Get Involved

-Do you have a news API or ideas to enhance Ae-News?
+Do you have a news API or ideas to enhance Niusly?
 We'd love to hear from you!
 Get in touch to discuss collaboration opportunities or contribute directly to the project by opening issues or pull requests.

 ## License

-Ae-News is not open-source.
+Niusly is not open-source.